JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 # Friday, December 11, 2020

 2:23 PM - I have been working on this dealiasing code.
-But it has proven very enigmatic to my methods which are perhaps too sloppy when I tried rerunning, what I thought was exactly the same code as yesterday, the solution was populated entirely of `NaN`s.
-I went back to the Trefethen code and was able to reproduce those results.
+But it has proven very enigmatic to my methods which are perhaps too sloppy.
+When I tried rerunning, what I thought was exactly the same code as yesterday, the solution was populated entirely of `NaN`s.
+I went back to the Trefethen problem and was able to reproduce those results.
 For the past few hours I have been investigating this issue and feel no closer to it's resolution.
-I methods of investigation are way too causal.
+My methods of investigation are way too causal.
 This is why I am grateful for this journal.
 I need it to help me systematically investigate the problem.
 Without it, I seem to just run a bunch of things and try to remember it all.
 I am taking a break now to grade and will return with fresh eyes.
 I think it will be really good and worth while to write a tutorial about aliasing with regards to KSE (geared to an undergraduate audience I guess)

 4:54 PM - Very interesting!
 I have been struggleing with a coding problem I had coded, with in my solver:
 ```julia